 In each of these cases, your application pauses, breaks into the debugger, and you will see a few things changing:

 - The Threads and Callstacks Pane will expand, showing you all the threads running in your application and the stack frames for each of them.

 - The current or most relevant frame will be highlighted in the Threads and Callstacks Pane, and also show in the main editor.
 The debugger will try to be smart and show the most relevant frame containing your own code, even if the actual break occurred depper into system or third party APIs.

 activates and shows the

 Working with the Debugger in Paused state

-While the application is in paused state, you can interact with the debugger to interact with it in various ways.
+While the application is in paused state, you can interact with the debugger in various ways.

 You can navigate between different stack frames (and different threads) by selecting them in the Threads and Callstacks Pane.